GVaruni19/Python-Beginners/README.md

       1. "Hello, World!"
 Program - solved
       2. Program to Print an Integer (Entered by the User) - solved
       3. Program to Add Two Integers - solved
-      4. Program to Multiply two Floating Point Numbers
+      4. Program to Multiply two Floating Point Numbers - solved
       5. Program to Find ASCII Value of a Character - solved
       6. Program to Compute Quotient and Remainder - solved
       7. Program to Find the Size of int, float, double and char